Meet Marianna

 Marianna Garthwaite Klaiman

 With a degree in Art History and a talent for fine embroidery and handwork, Marianna first began her career as a curator at The Hermitage historic house museum working with their costume and textile collection.
-She also established her own business as a textile conservator and exhibition specialist working for private collectors and institutions such as the Guggenheim Museum, New York Historical Society, Museum of the Moving Image, Seton Hall University and others.
+She also established her own business as a textile conservator and exhibition specialist working for private collectors and institutions.
+Her clients included the Guggenheim Museum, The New York Historical Society, The Museum of the Moving Image, Seton Hall University and others.

 Because of her extensive knowledge of fashion and textiles she was hired by Sotheby’s auction house, first as an exhibition and conservation specialist for its Fashion Department and then as its director.
 When Sotheby’s restructured its operations Marianna transferred into the executive division of worldwide marketing and then into Sotheby’s real estate company.

-Marianna has spent the past twenty years working in New York City residential real estate, most recently as a team administrator at the Corcoran Group.
-During this time she has alway maintained her interest in and study of ecclesiastical textiles.
-Since her retirement from real estate in June 2023 she has devoted herself to a research project called Sacristies of New York: Textile Treasures of the Episcopal Church.
+Marianna spent twenty years working in NYC residential real estate.
+During this time she always maintained her interest in and study of ecclesiastical textiles.
+Since retiring from real estate she has devoted herself full-time to her research project, Sacristies of New York: Textile Treasures of the Episcopal Church.

 “Since Marianna has traveled and viewed many collections in the vast New York State Episcopal communities, not only does she keep broadening her depth and exposure, she can recognize and point out similarities and connections among our vestments and neighboring parishes.
 With her excellent documentational and recording skills this opens up, as one example, opportunities to trace the movement of the art of vestment production with a very strong presence from the needleworkers from the Community of St. John Baptist with its American origins from the late 19th century.”